 I shook my head.
 “No, they wouldn’t believe me anyway.
 Besides, as far as I’m concerned, it was self-defense or at least justifiable homicide.
 You shouldn’t be punished for that.”

+Joe sniffed back another tear.
 “At least one of us thinks so.”

+“You have my number, right?”
+Joe nodded to confirm.
 “Please text me anyway, just to make sure.”
 He did as I asked.
 “Call me whenever you need someone to talk to.”

-“Remember, Joe.
-Don’t blame yourself.
-What happened wasn’t your fault.”
+“Remember, Joe!”
+I shouted.
+“Don’t blame yourself!
+What happened wasn’t your fault!”

-A dainty hand with ruby red nails tapped my shoulder.
+A dainty hand with ruby-red nails tapped my shoulder.
 I turned and met Melody’s heavily mascaraed eyes.
 “What exactly did happen, tonight?”

 Melody covered her face with both hands.
 “Oh my God!
 How awful!
 But why did he say he killed his wife?”

 “He didn’t.
-He merely blames himself.
-He just returned from a long stint on the road and decided to help himself to some drinks with some friends instead of going directly home.
+He blames himself.
+He just returned from a long stint on the road but decided to help himself to some drinks with some friends instead of going directly home.
 He didn’t stay with his buddies long, an hour at most.
 She was killed literally only a few minutes before he arrived.”

 “Wait a second, though.
 He said he took a life.
 So the person he killed was-”